rai-gaurav/perl-toolkit/uwsgi(PSGI).md

 All these WSGI/PSGI/RACK are plugin provided by uWSGI which extend across almost all languages.

-So the question is which option is best or which has more advantage over other - I will try to explain with help of Perl but I hope it is true across other language as eveyone is inspired from each other (tongue).
+So the question is which option is best or which has more advantage over other - I will try to explain with help of Perl but I hope it is true across other language as eveyone is inspired from each other.

     1. The PSGI 'protocol' (like WSGI) is essentially a calling convention for a subroutine.
 A request enters the application as a subroutine call with a hash as an argument.
 The application responds through the return value of the subroutine: an arrayref that contains an HTTP status code, HTTP headers and body.
 There is more than that, but those are the essential elements.
     2. What this means is that a process can only implement PSGI if the process contains a Perl interpreter.
 To achieve this, the process can be implemented in Perl or implemented in a language like C that can be loaded by the libperl.so shared library.
 Similarly, a process can only implement WSGI if it contains a Python interpreter.